 That’s the high level of it, now let’s keep reading to understand in more detail with some examples.

-If you’re looking to get some Drum Tabs for songs you like, check out the drums section of Ultimate Tabs, as they have thousands available for you to download and print for free.
+Btw, if you’re looking to get some drum tabs for songs you like, check out the drums section of Ultimate Tabs, as they have thousands available for you to download and print for free.

-Drum tabs horizontally represent time and vertically represents the drum or cymbal being played.
+Drum tabs horizontally represent time and vertically represent the drum or cymbal being played.

 In this example,

-Here is another example of a part of the tab of ‘Smells like Teen Spirit’.
-Here, instead of ‘o’, the tabber has decided to notate the drums with the drum’s first letter instead.
+Here is another example of a part of Nirvana – “Smells Like Teen Spirit” tab.
+Here, instead of “o,” the tab composer has decided to notate the drums with the drum’s first letter instead.

 As you can see, drum tabs are informal and not always structured in the same way.

-Repeated bars is commonly notated above the rest of the tab information, e.g. ‘repeat x7’ means that this tab should be repeated 7 times before moving onto the next bar.
+Repeated bars are commonly notated above the rest of the tab information, e.g., “repeat x7” means that this tab should be repeated 7 times before moving on to the next bar.

 Drum Tab Legends

-Drum Tabs sometimes contain a ‘legend’ at the top which tell you what means what.
+Drum tabs sometimes contain a “legend” at the top, which tells you what means what.
 Either way, they are usually pretty easy to figure out.

 How do Drum Tabs Compare to Sheet Music?

 Sheet music is far better than drum tabs.
-They are much more structured and are much easier to read once you get the hang of them.
+It’s much more structured and much easier to read once you get the hang of it.